Let's Make It Legal: Plot

-Hugh cannot avoid Miriam and Victor's renewed courtship, as it takes place largely at the Miramar.
-He tries to throw a wrench in the works by introducing Victor to Joyce Mannering, but Victor hardly even looks at the attractive young beauty contest winner and model.
-Victor invites Miriam to come travel with him, but she reminds him that she has responsibilities as a mother and grandmother and says that maybe they should not see each other anymore.
-He stops her from leaving his hotel room, however, and, when she gets back home, she shows Barbara and Jerry her enormous engagement ring and announces she is getting married in three days.
+Hugh tries to disrupt the romance by introducing Victor to beauty-contest winner Joyce Mannering, but Victor is not distracted.
+Victor invites Miriam to travel with him, but she has responsibilities as a mother and grandmother and says that they should not see each other any further.
+He stops her from leaving his hotel room, and when Miriam returns home, she announces that she is to marry Victor in three days.

-The day before the wedding, Victor tells Barbara that he has to go to Washington, D.C., that evening for a hearing on his appointment to the IMF, and he gets her to agree to follow him the next day so they can still get married.
-Just before he steps on his plane, Miriam insists that he tell her why he abandoned her 20 years ago, and he finally admits that he and Hugh played craps for her, and he lost.
+The day before the wedding, Victor tells Miriam that he has to travel to Washington, D.C., for a hearing on his appointment to the IMF, and she agrees to follow him the next day so that they can marry as planned.
+Just before Victor boards the plane, Miriam insists that he explain why he had abandoned her 20 years earlier, and he admits that he had lost her to Hugh in a game of craps.

-A furious Miriam calls Hugh to tell him off.
-She threatens to tear out his rose bushes, and he is a bit drunk, so he goes by the house after dark to transplant the roses.
-He enlists Jerry to help him, and the pair end up getting arrested by some passing police officers.
-Jerry calls Miriam to come identify him and Hugh, and, in the morning, it is national news—complete with pictures—that Victor Macfarland's fiancée was seen leaving a police station with her ex-husband.
+Miriam is furious and angrily phones Hugh.
+She threatens to unearth his rosebushes, so after dark, he moves them.
+He enlists Jerry to help him, but they are arrested for trespassing.
+Jerry phones Miriam to come to the police station to identify them, and in the morning, national news headlines announce that Victor's fiancée was seen leaving the station with her ex-husband.

-The story proves awkward for Victor, and he calls Miriam to tell her to stay home until it blows over and he is confirmed.
-Their conversation becomes increasingly heated, and she ends up calling off their engagement.
-When Hugh comes by to pick up the last of his things, Miriam tells him that she cannot forgive him for gambling over her, as it proves he did not really love her.
-He says he always carries the pair of dice he used in his pocket, and asks Miriam to roll them.
-Confused, she complies, and discovers that they always come up three and four.
-Hugh says he cheated because the stakes were so high, and he and Miriam kiss.
+The story proves awkward for Victor, and he phones Miriam to advise her to remain at home until the furor subsides and he is confirmed for the IMF post.
+However, she breaks off their engagement.
+When Hugh arrives to collect his possessions, Miriam says that she cannot forgive him for gambling for her, as it proves that he did not really love her.
+Hugh always carries the pair of dice that he and Victor had used in the craps game and he asks Miriam to roll them.
+She learns that rolling the trick dice always results in one three and one four.
+Hugh says that he cheated because the stakes were so high, and he and Miriam kiss.